DiscoSG: Towards Discourse-Level Text Scene Graph Parsing through Iterative Graph Refinement: Conclusion

 \section{Conclusion}

-We introduce \DiscoSG{}, a new task for discourse-level text scene graph parsing, together with \DiscoSGDS{}, a dataset specifically curated to support effective discourse-level parsing. \DiscoSGDS{} includes 8,830 VLM-generated captions annotated with semantically coherent scene graphs that capture key discourse phenomena.
-To achieve high performance at low cost, avoiding the expense of large fine-tuned PLMs while surpassing the limitations of smaller models, we propose \DiscoSGRefiner{}, an efficient iterative refinement framework that uses small PLMs for initial graph generation, then refines graphs through triple insertion and deletion to produce high-quality scene graphs.
-Our smallest model achieves a 30\% improvement in SPICE over the best sentence-level baseline while significantly reducing inference cost compared to the \GPTFour{} parser.
-We further demonstrate the framework's effectiveness on downstream vision-language tasks and introduce \DFOIL{}, a new benchmark for evaluating hallucination detection in discourse-level VLM outputs.
+We introduce \DiscoSG{}, a new task for discourse-level text scene graph parsing, along with \DiscoSGDS{}, a dataset of 8,830 VLM-generated captions annotated with semantically coherent scene graphs by human experts and fine-tuned \GPTFour{}, where the graphs capture key discourse phenomena.
+To achieve high performance at low cost, we propose \DiscoSGRefiner{}, an efficient iterative refinement framework that uses small PLMs for initial graph generation and then refines graphs through triple insertion and deletion.
+Our smallest model achieves a 30\% SPICE improvement over the best sentence-level baseline on two test splits while significantly reducing inference costs compared to the \GPTFour{} parser.
+We demonstrate the framework's effectiveness on downstream vision-language tasks and introduce \DFOIL{}, a benchmark for evaluating hallucination detection in discourse-level VLM outputs.